sveltely/sveltely.github.io/presentation.md

 Notes:

-So, we saw how we can use single file components to organize our applications.
+Thanks Chows, so we saw how we can use single file components to organize our applications.

 We saw how some of the intereactivity works in Svelte, and how we can use different blocks for data in our templates.